anilabraham-IT/IntuneEDU/IntuneEDU/group-admin-delegate.md

 ## Group admin permissions

-Delegated group admins have permission to manage school devices and apps.
-Admin access lets them:
+Group admins are assigned in Intune for Education and have permission to manage school devices and apps.
+Group admins can:

 - View information about devices, users, and apps.
 - Assign, create, delete, view, and update device and user settings.
 - Assign, create, delete, view, and update apps.
 - View reports.
 - Take remote actions on devices, including resetting to factory settings, rebooting, locking an unlocked device, and forcing a sync.
+- Create, delete, view, and update the iOS MDM Push Certificate, iOS MDM server tokens, and iOS VPP tokens.

 > [!TIP]
 > Modifying admin permissions is an advanced task.
 If you want to change the permissions or create a custom set of permissions, then you need to go to [the full management experience in Intune](https://docs.microsoft.com/intune/role-based-access-control).
 These permissions comprise the built-in School Administrator role in Intune.